lucidrains/flash-cosine-sim-attention/README.md

 - [ ] support O(n) 1d dynamic positional bias
 - [ ] bfloat16 support
 - [ ] flexible which type is used for accumulation
-- [ ] figure out if dk and dv can be accumulated in half, even if dq cannot, and whether it makes any difference at all
 - [ ] allow for flexible definition of whether warp tile atomic adds to float or half
 - [ ] figure out how to dispatch differently for architectures (say A100), in case backwards can make use of the increase in shared memory differently
 - [ ] allow for other attention tile sizes other than 64x64

+- [x] dk and dv are now in f16 when it can be (non single headed kv)
 - [x] support more standard head dimensions (wip)
 - [x] debug and fix bias backwards gradients yet again for head size of 32
 - [x] fix attention bias gradients